Service 05

 How many vendors does this typically cover?

-Most SMB engagements cover 15–40 vendors.
+Most SMB engagements cover 15 to 40 vendors.
 The scope depends on the complexity of your tech stack.
 We discuss this during the discovery call and scope accordingly.

 Do I need to have DPAs with all of my vendors?